 Finally, Let’s have a look at IFRS 9 and its reporting necessities:

-UAE banks adopted the International Financial Reporting Standards (IFRS 9) from January 1, 2018.
+UAE banks adopted the International Financial Reporting Standards (IFRS 9) on January 1, 2018.

 Effective for annual periods beginning on or after January 1, 2018, IFRS 9 set out how banks should classify and measure financial assets and financial liabilities.
 Its scope includes the recognition of impairment.
 In the standard that preceded IFRS 9, the “incurred loss” framework required banks to recognize credit losses only when evidence of a loss was apparent.